Our exhibitions combine mastery of materials with innovative techniques and big ideas.

 A toilet installation by James Lemon

-The Vitrine Gallery provides an opportunity for members to showcase innovative and experimental works within the Vitrine’s constrained space.
+The Vitrine provides an exhibition opportunity for members to showcase innovative and experimental works within the gallery's constrained space.

 November 24, 2022 — January 28, 2023